vanessadao31/Example_02/README.md

 <img src="https://github.com/vanessadao31/Example_02/assets/138872234/f2ae32ff-85f5-46f9-ad64-36ee4e674552" width="300">

 Blobs can be individually selected from the viewer and the region properties can be saved as a .csv file.

+## Using napari-skimage-regionprops
+Running the `example_1_viewer.py` will open napari with a table measuring the properties of the `segmented_nuclei` layer using [regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops/tree/master).
+To interact with the labels and see which index corresponds to which region, activate `pick mode` and tick `show selected`.